Driver Retention: How to make truck drivers stay

 The American trucking industry is in a Catch-22 situation.
 On one hand, there's a lot of demand for its services, on the other, there isn't enough manpower to fulfill it.

 Employee recruitment drives seem to be a perennial responsibility for owners of trucking firms.
-If you’re a relatively mid-sized firm, you think you're facing competition from the well-capitalized biggies who offer attractive salaries and additional benefits.
+If you’re a relatively mid-sized firm, you might think the well-capitalized biggies who offer attractive salaries and additional benefits have a leg up.
 But guess what?
 Even the big monies can't seem to stop drivers from jumping ship to another company.

-In the name of communications, here's what most companies do everyday: Hand out trip sheets and talk to drivers only incase of any road mishaps. .
+Drivers are social beings who want more than just trip sheets and safety trainings.
 It's not that companies don't want to talk to their drivers, but there just isn't any time or means to do it effectively.
 But the truth is, like all employees, drivers need to know that they matter to your organisation.
 At the end of a long day, they want their work to be acknowledged, want feedback from their peers and higher ups, and want encouragement.

 Awareness about driver's health

 Most truck drivers are forced to eat food on the interstate: eating at deli’s and truck stops where the food has poor nutritional value.
 According to the CDC, over 30% of truck drivers are obese with a BMI above 30% with 17% of these drivers can be diagnosed with morbid obesity with a BMI of over 40%.
 The industry has the worst obesity statistics compared to any other industry in the United States.

 Companies that educate their drivers about a healthy diet and provide the means for them to eat a healthier meal on a regular basis usually have high driver retention rates.
 It shows them that even though they're thousands of miles away from the HQ, their manages still care about their well-being.